-A shining example of the successes of everyday e-learning is evident in Taiwan, a state with fewer than 23 million citizens and no natural resources, yet ranking fourth globally in terms financial reserves.
+A shining example of the successes of everyday e-learning is evident in Taiwan, a state with fewer than 23 million citizens and no natural resources yet ranking fourth globally in terms of financial reserves.
 Investing heavily in education, its students consistently trump their counterparts from oil-rich countries in the Programme for International Student Assessment (PISA).

 At the heart of its educational successes is an e-learning infrastructure with internet and computer access in virtually every classroom in every school.

-According Taiwan’s Digital Education Institute deputy director-general Dr Lin Li-Chieh, English testing scores, for example, improved by 30% following the internet penetration into classrooms.
+According to Taiwan’s Digital Education Institute deputy director-general Dr Lin Li-Chieh, English testing scores, for example, improved by 30% following the internet penetration into classrooms.

-According to Immersive Technologies public relations manager Ashley Mullaney, the simulator “reduces the overall training time and allows for the repetitive practice of hazardous or life-threatening scenarios” and eliminates the need to take actual equipment off line for training purposes.
+According to Immersive Technologies public relations manager Ashley Mullaney, the simulator “reduces the overall training time and allows for the repetitive practice of hazardous or life-threatening scenarios” and eliminates the need to take actual equipment offline for training purposes.

-Yet while e-learning is typically associated with high-end devices and internet connections, it is important to remember that it can be tailored to the requirements of virtually any environment where some form of modern technology is available.
+Yet while e-learning is typically associated with high-end devices and internet connections, it is essential to remember that it can be tailored to the requirements of virtually any environment where some form of modern technology is available.